 - Adding Children for whom you are the legal guardian: Provide a copy of the filed legal guardianship papers.

-A child is considered a Dependent if he or she are any of the following:
+The Plan considers a child to be a Dependent if he or she are any of the following:

 - A natural child, stepchild, legally adopted child, or a child that is required to be covered under a Qualified Medical Child Support Order or National Medical Support Notice, who is younger than 26 years of age, whether married or unmarried.
 Adopted children are eligible under the Plan when they are placed for adoption;